moraneus/TP-DejaVu/README.md

     X -> Y             : Logical implication.
 If X then Y X <-> Y            : Logical biconditional.
 True only if X and Y have the same boolean value

+    #X(key)            : Retrieves the probability value associated with the specified key in probability object X.
+    X.max              : Returns the key corresponding to the maximum probability value in probability object X.
+    X.min              : Returns the key corresponding to the minimum probability value in probability object X.

 ### Default Values Within the Initiate Assignment